danieldaeschle/text-formatter.js/README.md

 # TextFormatterJS
 ### Description
-Simple text formatter tooltip for HTML editors
+Simple text formatter tooltip for web editors

 ### Quickstart
 Download the files and copy ```text-formatter.min.js```, ```text-formatter.min.css``` from dist folder into your project source folder.